ElectiveAspNet/01_introduction/README.md

 ## Agenda today
 The porpouse of today is to introduce you to ASP.NET Core 1.0 and to introduce you to the enxt 14 week in this elective.

 We will start out by doing a low level introduction to how .NET Core, and ASP.NET Core works.
+We will look at the basic building blocks which a ASP.NET Core application is made off.
-This will include installing .NET Core on Windows, Mac or Linux, creating a first hello world console application, and creating a basic asp.net web application.
+We will install .NET Core on Windows, Mac or Linux, create a first hello world console application, and creating a basic asp.net web application.
 We will also install and start using the VS Code editor.

 ## Books & Materials in this Semester